 3. What would happen if, someday, a significant percentage of German vocabulary were really derived from English?
 We can answer this question by looking at those languages in which an analogous process has actually taken place.
 A perfect example for an “excessively foreign” language is English: About 30 to 40 percent of English vocabulary comes from French, thanks to the Norman Conquest and the fact that English nobility tended to converse in French right up into the eighteenth century.
 It is obvious that neither the appeal of English nor its usefulness have suffered – just as little as Spanish has suffered from overwhelming Arabic influence or Korean from the influence of Chinese.

 Thus, as we can see, the supposed threat to German by foreign elements is also less dramatic than assumed; even if the threat were considerable, this would do no damage in the long run, either functionally or aesthetically.
 The various states of language are not final, but fleeting episodes in a potentially unending process of cultural evolution.
 There is no reason to worry – or, as Professor Rainer Wimmer, the former director of the Institut für Deutsche Sprache, once put it, “German is holding up just fine.”

-– Lecture held at University of California, Davis (UCD) – © Keller
+– Lecture held at University of California, Davis (UCD), probably in 1999 – © Keller

 Books by Rudi Keller seeGerman version.